drwhut/tabletop-club/assets/README.md

 The textures for cards use the following UV mapping:
 ![Card UV Mapping](OpenTabletop/cards/Template.svg)

+### containers/

+Containers are special pieces that can hold an unlimited amount of other pieces (including other containers!) inside themselves.
+Pieces inside containers are invisible.
+Pieces can be placed inside containers by dropping them on top of the container, and pieces can be ramdomly removed from the container by quickly dragging from the container.

+### containers/cube/

+The textures for cube-shaped containers use the same UV mapping as cube-shaped pieces (see pieces/cube/).

+### containers/custom/

+The models for custom-shaped containers use the same formates as custom-shaped pieces (see pieces/custom/).

+### containers/cylinder/

+The textures for cylinder-shaped containers use the same UV mapping as cylinder-shaped pieces (see pieces/cylinder/).

 ### dice/

 Dice are objects that, when shaken, randomize their orientation.